kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/12_Overview_of_Service_Types/transcript.md

 And finally we have the externalname Service.

-Now there can be situations where you want your pods to reach out and access a resource outside the cluster, for example, a mysql database.
-Let's say our mysql database has a long and complicated connection string.
+Now there can be situations where you want your pods to access a resource outside the cluster, for example, a mysql database.
+Now, let's say our mysql database has a long and complicated endpoint.

-We can use this connection string to interact with the mysql db.
-However a better approach would be to use a nicer, human readable connection string.
-That's where ExternalNames services can come in handy.
+Our pods can use this endpoint as is.
+However this endpoint is quite long and unweildy.
+It would be if we had a more human readable endpoint.
+And that's possible thanks to Externalname services .

 Put simply, externalname services are used for adding custom c-name entries to Kubernetes DNS.
 It's a bit like giving another name to an existing dns name.
-So in this scenario you can write a yaml file for your ExternalName service that associates you're new dns name with the existing mysql db's connection string.
+So in this scenario you can write a yaml file for your ExternalName service that associates you're new dns name with the existing mysql db's endpoint.
+Also your new dns name will look like an ordinary Kubernetes dns name

 Then apply that yaml file so that your new dns entry get's added to Kubernetes DNS.
-After that, Your pods can then use the new simpler connection string.
+After that, Your pods can then use the new simpler endpoint.

 Ok, That's it for this video, see you in the next one.